lamcy417/spring-batch-5.0.0-migrate-wiki/Support-Policy.md

 All Spring Batch releases are publicly available from Maven Central and https://repo.spring.io.
 We do not have a private repository reserved only for paying customers.

-## End of Life

-Spring Batch releases are marked as "end of life" when they are no longer supported or released in any form.
-If you are running an EOL version, you should upgrade as soon as possible.

-Please note that a version can be out of support before it is end of life.
-During this time you should only expect releases for critical bugs or security issues.

-A Spring Batch release is supported as long as the last Spring Boot version that brings it is supported.

 ## Releases

 ### Release Schedule